Cartridges

 • Microline: detailed systems, demanding pressings, inner-groove sensitivity

-• Shibata: high-end systems seeking musicality and refinement
+• Shibata: high-end systems seeking musicality and refinement alongside detail

 Higher-end stylus profiles reward precision setup and quality amplification.
+The gains they offer are easiest to hear on a system that's already well aligned.

 Final Thoughts

 Elliptical, microline and Shibata styli offer progressively higher levels of accuracy, clarity and tracking performance.
-Elliptical profiles deliver excellent value and clean sound; microline designs provide reference-level detail and inner-groove stability; Shibata profiles balance resolution with a rich, musical presentation.
-Choosing the right shape ensures your vinyl playback system reveals more of what’s hidden in every groove while protecting your records for years to come.
+Elliptical profiles deliver excellent value and clean sound; microline designs provide reference-level detail and inner-groove stability; Shibata profiles balance resolution with a fuller, more musical presentation.
+Choosing the right shape ensures your vinyl playback system reveals more of what's hidden in every groove while protecting your records for years to come.

 Reading next